Menu

 - Forner A, et al. Clinical presentation, diagnosis and staging of cholangiocarcinoma.
 Liver Int.
 2019;39(suppl 1):98–107.

-- Valle JW, et al. Biliary cancer: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up.
+- Vogel A, et al. Biliary tract cancer: ESMO Clinical Practice Guideline for diagnosis, treatment and follow-up.
 Ann Oncol.
-2016;27(suppl 5):v28–v37.
+2023;34:127–40.

 - Lowery MA, et al. Comprehensive molecular profiling of intrahepatic and extrahepatic cholangiocarcinomas: potential targets for intervention.
 Clin Cancer Res.
 2018;24:4154–61.